 10 Fun Things to Do in Estes Park Colorado

 I love mountain towns.
 The air is fresh.
-The towering natural beauty surrounds the town.
-Yet, the local attractions, shops, and restaurants give the town a character all its own.
+The towering natural beauty of the mountains surrounds the town.
+Yet, the local attractions, shops, and restaurants give these towns a character all their own.

 Estes Park has all of these things, plus it’s teeming with wildlife that can be seen in and around the town at any time.
 The town is a total win for outdoor enthusiasts and National Park lovers, who also happen to enjoy some local fun and good food and drink after a day outside.

-Let’s get planning your trip to Estes Park!
+Let’s get planning your trip to Estes Park, Colorado!

 1. Visit Rocky Mountain National Park.

 Rocky Mountain National Park is the biggest draw for Estes Park visitors and for good reason!
-The National Park sits in the heart of the Rocky Mountains, with wildlife appearing around every turn, hundreds of miles of hiking trails, the highest paved road in the U.S. offering stunning mountain panoramas, and even a National Historic Landmark Visitor Center designed by Frank Lloyd Wright.
+The National Park sits in the heart of the Rocky Mountains, with wildlife appearing around every turn, over 300 miles of hiking trails, the highest paved road in the U.S. offering stunning mountain panoramas, and even a National Historic Landmark Visitor Center designed by Frank Lloyd Wright.

-Rocky Mountain National Park is one of the most popular parks in the NPS highlighted by the 48-mile Trail Ridge Road.
-This famous stretch of U.S highway runs through the entire park connecting Grand Lake, CO to Estes Park, CO and takes you up above the treeline to over 12,000 feet!
+Rocky Mountain National Park is one of the most popular parks in the National Park Service.
+Its 48-mile Trail Ridge Road is a famous stretch of U.S. highway that runs through the entire National Park connecting Grand Lake, CO to Estes Park, CO.
+It takes you up above the treeline to over 12,000 feet and across the Continental Divide!

 2. Ride the Estes Park Aerial Tramway.